leonhard-s/auraxium/README.md

 Query commands like `c:sort` or `c:join` are represented through methods of the `Query` object.

-To illustrate, the following is a complex query that retrieves a weapon by name, which requires two nested joins to achieve in a single request:
+To illustrate, the following is a compound query that retrieves a weapon by name, which requires two nested joins to achieve in a single request:

 ```py
 import auraxium